 Anne also serves on the Pritzker student board for the Community Health Clinic, a free clinic in Chicago’s West Town; is Academic Chair for the International Medicine Interest Group; and co-coordinates SAMS, a student-run group that offers practice in medical Spanish.

-Anne is currently an Anesthesiology Resident at Duke University Medical Center.
+Dr. Castro is an Anesthesiology Resident at Duke University Medical Center in Durham, NC.

-Robert is currently a Medicine/Pediatrics Resident at the University of North Carolina in Chapel Hill, NC.
+Dr. Gaffney is a Medicine Resident at the University of North Carolina in Chapel Hill, NC.